Gainesville Nursing Home Abuse Attorneys

 One of the most difficult decisions you can make is the one to place an elderly loved on in a nursing home or assisted living facility.
 Such facilities are places that can handle medical and day-to-day living needs that they cannot handle on the outside themselves any longer.
 The hope is that the people and facilities we entrust the care of our loved ones to would provide them the same level of personal attention that they experience on the outside.
 Sadly, however, nursing home abuse is becoming an epidemic in the United States as more and more people reach elderhood.
 An estimated 5 million seniors are the victims of some form of abuse each year, and there are innumerable other cases that go unreported.
 If you suspect one of your loved ones in an assisted living facility is being abused, our experience attorneys can help bring the ones responsible to justice.

-Nursing home abuse takes many forms, including physical or emotional abuse.
+The different types of nursing home abuse take many forms, including physical or emotional abuse.
 These different forms often overlap, and can include:

 - Bruises or cuts that are unexplained

 - Intimidation, either through yelling, threats, or a combination

 - Isolating the patient from other residents or activities in the facility

 In the worse case scenario, physical abuse can lead to wrongful death.

 If your loved one has been neglected you may notice: